MadsHornbeck/react-form/docs/API.md

 - isSubmitting - is true when submit is called and not finished in case of async submit
 - onSubmit - should be passed to form.
 Alternatively can be called seperately
 - setValues - allows for setting of all values in form
+- errors - object containing all errors for all field as `{[inputName]: error}`
+- formErrors - object containing all form level errors
+- submitErrors - object containing all submit level errors
+- validate - function that validates the form, returns true if the form has no errors otherwise false.

 ## validators